Table of Content:

 “The ball is chased by the cat.”

-Here’s the standard structure of a passive voice sentence:
+Below is the structure of a passive sentence:

 This table highlights some of the key differences between active and passive voice sentences.